MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 #### 3.15.2.
 Create a NAT configuration using Cloud Router

-The Google Cloud VM backend instances that you setup will not be configured with external IP addresses.
-You will setup the Cloud NAT service to allow these VM instances to send outbound traffic only through the Cloud NAT, and receive inbound traffic through the load balancer.
+The Google Cloud VM backend instances that you set up will not be configured with external IP addresses.
+You will set up the Cloud NAT service to allow these VM instances to send outbound traffic only through the Cloud NAT, and receive inbound traffic through the load balancer.

 Create the Cloud Router instance: